AA0100000101000001/Omnitrix/README.md

 ☐ Make rotary encoder mechanism with micro switches
 ☐ Create the rest of the mechanisms using a CAD program
 ☐ Rewrite code to use GPIO interrupts
+☐ Create Omnitrix library for GC9A01 driver based on TFT-eSPI
 ☐ Find cheaper components
 ☐ Secret combination input for Master Control Mode
 ☐ Smoother animation